-LSC encourages applicants to work with other partners on projects and realizes that for many projects grantees will need to contract with third parties to accomplish the goals of the project.
+LSC encourages applicants to work with other access to justice partners on projects and realizes that for many projects grantees will need to contract with third parties to accomplish the goals of the project.
 Such partnerships and contracts can raise special issues and be subject to certain regulations and procedures.
 Grantees should be familiar with these and take them into account during the planning of the project.
-One such consideration is identified above in the Eligible Costs section concerning 45 CFR § 1630.5 (see http://www.lsc.gov/about/laws-regulations/lsc-regulations-cfr-45-part-1600-et-seq).
+One such consideration is identified above in the Eligible Costs section concerning 45 CFR § 1630.5.
 Although applicants can propose a particular third-party contractor, approval of a TIG application does not imply LSC approval of any specific contractor for the project.
 All procurement transactions must be conducted in a manner to provide, to the maximum extent practical, open and free competition, and all third-party expenditures, regardless of cost, must be appropriately documented.